 Careers in Art

-Art graduates have many different career choices once study is completed.
 Art career options include photography, illustration, graphic design, interior design and website design.
-Art graduates also work in multimedia, publishing, advertising, museums and galleries, fashion, and the film industry.
+Art graduates also work in multimedia, publishing, advertising, museums, galleries, fashion, and the film industry.

 Art Entry Requirements